Joaquín de Oreamuno: Constitutional disputes

 On 15 February 1814 Oreamuno was elected deputy for Cartago.

 The other deputies were Evaristo Gutiérrez (Nicoya), Manuel Alvarado Alvarado (Valle Hermosa: San José), Pedro Antonio Solares (Heredia and Alajuela) and José Francisco Garcia (Ujarrás, Orosí and Tucurrique).

 All of these men were prominent and wealthy inhabitants of Costa Rica.

-The deputies did not take office, because the Cortes were dissolved in 1814 and the provincial councils abolished when the Spanish Constitution of 1812 was abolished by King Ferdinand VII of Spain.
+The deputies did not take office, because the Cortes were dissolved in 1814 and the provincial councils abolished when the Spanish Constitution of 1812 was abolished by King Ferdinand VII.

 During December 1821 and the first two weeks of January 1822 Costa Rica began to comply with the stipulations of the Covenant of Concord, which would form a government while the situation with the Mexican Empire was being clarified.

 The Interim Council was elected on 1 December 1821.

 The Electoral Council reformed the Covenant on 10 January 1822 to allow annexation of the province to Mexico, and two imperial deputies were elected, José Francisco de Peralta and José Antonio Alvarado, both prominent men from Cartago who lived in Guatemala.

 San Jose did not threaten armed opposition to the annexation, but both that town and Alajuela were very critical of annexation and concerned about the constitutional implications.

 Finally the Electoral Council elected the members of the Superior Governing Council that would govern Costa Rica from 13 January to 31 December 1822.

 Oreamuno was a member of the Interim Council and the Electoral Council.

 He was not a member of the Superior Governing Council.

 In May 1822 Agustín de Iturbide proclaimed himself Emperor of Mexico, with plans to extend his rule to all of Central America.

 The agrarian and aristocratic landowners of Cartago and Heredia wanted to maintain the privileges they had held under the former Spanish empire.

 They thought these would be protected under the new Mexican Empire.

 The liberal merchants of San José and Alajuela wanted to introduce a republican government.

 The leaders of the four towns of the Central Valley met and agreed to remain neutral until the situation became clearer.

 A new Governing Council was elected in Cartago on 24 December 1822 and took office on 1 January 1823, with José Santos Lombardo Alvarado as president.

 The council was to have ruled throughout 1823 during the constitutional process for annexation to Mexico.

 However, the crisis in Mexican politics affected all of Central America, and the council lasted only until 14 March 1823.

 In February the discussions between annexationists and non-annexationists became extremely heated, and the council ordered open meetings in all the towns to draw up three lists by 2 March: those in favour of the empire, the republicans and those who wanted some other option.

 By March 1823 the Superior Governing Council of Costa Rica had still not declared allegiance to the emperor, and the conservatives decided to stage a coup.